Cool Rare Animals likes to research and write about different species and animal husbandry.

 There is debate as to whether or not the Black Bear is a separate subtype of the Syrian hamster breed or just an offshoot of the Teddy Bear subtype of the Syrian breed.
 Some consider the Black Bear to be a color variation of the long-haired Syrian hamster.
 This hamster type was initially bred for the characteristic markings on its black fur.
 It is a popular hamster breed because of its gentle temperament.

 Black Bear hamsters are reported to be more tolerant of handling than other breeds.
 They also seem to handle stressful conditions better than other hamster types and are less inclined to bite or attack.
 They are generally more docile, making them good choices as pets.
-Children and beginner hamster owners will find that this breed is easy to care for.
+Children and beginner hamster owners often find that this breed is easy to care for.
 They are not as energetic as other breeds and appear to have a more relaxed disposition.

 Black Bear hamsters need more exercise than other hamster types.
-They are more relaxed and therefore more prone towards obesity.
+They are more relaxed and therefore more prone to obesity.
 It is important to offer your Black Bear hamster proper habitat enrichment to keep it from becoming obese.

 - The male hamster's neck is ringed by a long coat of fur that parts down the length of the back, fluffing out around the back of the body.